hanloong7/hanloong7.github.io/_pages/about.md

 Welcome to my homepage.
 I am a PhD Economics student at Pennsylvania State University.
 My research interest are in health economics and applied microecnomics.

 I am on the job market for the 2023–24 academic year.
+This is a version of my [CV](http://hanloong7.github.io/files/CV.pdf).
 Check back soon for a draft of my job market paper!